edwardcallow/tesco-jargon/e.md

 #### End of…
 Series of processes to be completed at the end of a given time period.
 Commonly end of day (EOD), week (EOW), period (EOP) and year (EOY).

+#### ENTS
+Entertainments.
+A category of products available in stores and online via Tesco Direct.

 #### Essential clothing
 Clothing including men’s, women’s and kids’ socks, hosiery, nightwear, kids’ vests, underwear, bras, briefs and baby basics.